Little Sister Magdeleine of Jesus

 Madeleine Hutin, taking the name Little Sister Magdeleine of Jesus (26 April 1898 - 6 November 1989), founded a Roman Catholic community of religious sisters, the Little Sisters of Jesus, on 8 September 1939 in Touggourt, French Algeria.
 She was inspired by the life and writings of Charles de Foucauld (also known as Father de Foucauld or Brother Charles of Jesus).

 Little Sister Magdeleine began by sharing the life of semi-nomads on the outskirts of a Saharan oasis.
-Little Sisters of Jesus now live in sixty-three countries throughout the world.

 Pope Francis named her as Venerable on 13 October 2021.

+In 2017, Little Sisters of Jesus lived in sixty-three countries throughout the world.
+In late 2024, there were 900 sisters living in 45 countries, with their Generalate (Mother House) in Tre Fontane, Rome, Italy.